The Lifeboat Station Project is an 8 year art project funded by my supporters and print sales.

 If all goes well, each photograph takes about 1 hour to make.

 Therefore, I need about an hour of the crew’s time when making their group photograph and an hour or so from the Coxswain/Senior Helm when making his/her portrait.

-During British Summertime Hours, there is also the option of making a photograph in the early evening (see below).
+During British Summertime Hours, there is also the option of making the crew photograph in the early evening (see below).